niyanthgri/LLM-MySQL/README.md

 Business analysts, analysts who don't know how to understand or code, can use this to analyse given data.

 ### Code
-The folder has 5 files.
+The folder has 4 files and 1 folder.

+~Files~
 1. generate.py - code to generate random data of records
 2. sales_data_100k.py - a csv file with a number of randomly generated records ~ 45k records
 3. llm_mysql.py - The LLM code.
 4. requirements.txt - The packages that need to be installed

+~Folder~
-5. 8 pdf folders - Files containing the product specs for a few electronic items.
+1. prod_spec - Files containing the product specs for a few electronic items.

 ## generate_data.py
 This program creates random data that you can insert into your MySQL table to then do further analysis on